-Information on demographics and health characteristics were obtained prior to the start of the Army Special Forces Assessment and Selection (SFAS) Course.
-The study focused on the following typical demographic information of the individual, caloric intake value, and physical fitness assessments:
+Information on demographics and health characteristics were obtained before the start of the Army Special Forces Assessment and Selection (SFAS) Course.
+The study focused on the following typical demographic information of the individual, caloric intake value and physical fitness assessments:

-This included age, education, cigarette and smokeless tobacco use, etc. Students were asked to detail the amount of preparation they did prior to entering the Special Forces training pipeline, including but not limited to: training time per day, days per week, and overall time spent pre-training using various types of resistance and aerobic training.
-The questionnaire covered everything from miles per week progressions (running/rucking), calisthenics, weight lifting, high-intensity interval training (HIIT), TRX and other programs.
+This included age, education, cigarette and smokeless tobacco use, etc. Students were asked to detail the amount of preparation they did before entering the Special Forces training pipeline, including but not limited to: training time per day, days per week and overall time spent pre-training, using various types of resistance and aerobic training.
+The questionnaire covered everything from miles per week progressions (running/rucking), calisthenics, weightlifting, high-intensity interval training (HIIT), TRX and other programs.

-The students in the study performed several physical events as routine requirements during SFAS, including the Army Physical Fitness Test (APFT, which includes push-ups, sit-ups and a two-mile timed run), pull-ups, longer distance timed runs, longer distance timed loaded road marches, obstacle courses, and land navigation assessment.
-Finally, after SFAS, students will either be selected or not -- that is the ultimate performance issue tested in the end.
+The students in the study performed several physical events as routine requirements during SFAS, including the Army physical fitness test (PFT), pull-ups, longer distance timed runs, longer distance timed loaded road marches, obstacle courses and land navigation assessment.
+Finally, after SFAS, students either will be selected or not.
+That is the ultimate performance issue tested in the end.

-Markers that were insignificant toward selection and performance included whether the candidate was an officer or enlisted; performed longer-duration aerobic exercise; and made use of calisthenics, machine weights and other exercise programs.
-Smokeless tobacco use and caloric intake were also insignificant factors.
+Markers that were insignificant toward selection and performance included whether the candidate was an officer or enlisted; performed longer periods of aerobic exercise; and used calisthenics, machine weights and other exercise programs.
+Smokeless tobacco use and caloric intake also were insignificant factors.

 Higher APFT and ruck/longer run times were associated with being selected.
 However, obstacle course times and even the number of land navigation points found were insignificant, though you had to pass those above the minimum standard regardless.

-Lifting weights six to seven hours a week prior to selection has a higher correlation to success and drives the need for cleaner eating during the recruit preparation process.
-A high diet quality allows for the longer-duration workouts that are required.
+Lifting weights six to seven hours a week before selection has a higher correlation to success and drives the need for cleaner eating during the recruit preparation process.
+A high diet quality allows for the longer workouts that are required.

 In tactical fitness training, putting in the time is required.
-There is NO 30-minute gym routine that will adequately prepare you for a day of special ops training.
-Usually, an hour-long lift with calisthenics, followed by a run and a ruck will take a few hours or more each day.
-This is required if you want to get THROUGH the training and successfully get selected.
+There is no 30-minute gym routine that will prepare you adequately for a day of special ops training.
+Usually, an hourlong lift with calisthenics, followed by a run and a ruck, will take a few hours or more each day.
+This is required if you want to get selected successfully.